We can’t buy our way to an ethical or sustainable world.

 These are complex issues that are hard to unpack, so first off, don’t stress it.
 Try reading up on the issues that interest you as a first step.

 I curated this list of the best books on ethical and sustainable fashion and broke it down into four categories so there’s something for everyone.
 It’s short because fashion is still a niche field.
+But I am pleased to announce that the books that have been released in this field have probably been printed with the help of somewhere like Printivity because they just look so smart and professional and the ability to draw readers in is second to none.
+With that being said, I can’t believe that there aren’t more books in the area of fashion.
 It hasn’t been studied like, say, philosophy because it’s stigmatized in intellectual circles.
 People see it as ‘trivial’ and therefore, don’t research it.
 This is something I’m fighting hard to change through my writing and reporting.
 And I’m constantly on the hunt for new information, so if you know other books, share them in the comments.
+If you happen to be inspired enough to publish a book on the subject then I would be even more excited to hear from you – anyone who’s passionate and talented enough to write down their thoughts on ethical and sustainable fashion and release it into the world for an audience of like-minded readers is someone I simply must speak with.

 Books that are good introductions to topics in ethical and sustainable fashion.
 These go broad but not deep for the most part.